artrsousa/Producer-Consumer/README.md

 # This only works on linux, it's using system calls to do everything or almost everything.
 # For precaution start with the consumer.
 If something goes wrong, run "./clean", to release the
 # shared memory and the array of semaphore.
 # That's it.
 If you have some question, look at the code.

+# make producer; make consumer; make clean;